SumoLogic/sumologic-kubernetes-collection/docs/v3-migration-doc.md

 ### Replace special configuration values marked by 'replace' suffix

-Mechanism to replace special configuration values for traces marked by 'replace' suffix was removed and following special values in configuration are no longer automatically replaced and they need to be changed:
+Mechanism to replace special configuration values for traces marked by 'replace' suffix was removed and following special values in configuration are no longer automatically replaced, and they need to be changed:

-- `exporters.otlptraces.endpoint.replace`
-- `exporters.otlpmetrics.endpoint.replace`
 - `processors.source.collector.replace`
 - `processors.source.name.replace`
 - `processors.source.category.replace`